jpdarago/fuzzyfinder/README.md

 The command receives it's input from _stdin_.
 Once you give it input, you can start typing to filter all lines which contain the query string as a subsequence.
 You can then use Up and Down keys to highlight a diferent option among the screenfull, and use Enter to make your final selection.
+Your final selection will be outputed to _stdout_.

-Example command, select songs from your Music folder
+Example command: select a song from your Music folder

     mpg123 $(find Music -name "*.mp3" | fuzzyfinder)